YTA TV: Youtoo

 On September 27, 2011, ALN was rebranded as Youtoo TV with a focus on mobile devices; as of that date, all links to the website redirected to a page inviting viewers to sign up for the new service at youtoo.com.
-The only "retro" programs remaining on the schedule are Batman, The Green Hornet, and The X-Files.
+The only "retro" programs remaining on the schedule were Batman, The Green Hornet, and The X-Files.

-Executives claim Youtoo TV to be a social television service, allowing viewers to participate in television programming using personal electronic devices.
-Interactive features include the ability for viewers to create and submit 15-second videos, called "Fame Spots", commenting on a variety of subjects, which will air.
+Executives claimed Youtoo TV to be a social television service, allowing viewers to participate in television programming using personal electronic devices.
+Interactive features included the ability for viewers to create and submit 15-second videos, called "Fame Spots", commenting on a variety of subjects.

-In addition, the network will carry programming such as Howcast and Christopher Coppola's Digivangelist Show.
-Also on the network will be new TV versions of Web series including GeekBeat.TV, Koldcast, and Rooftop Media.
-The network also will have interactive programs including Say Yes & Marry Me, which will offer viewers the opportunity to propose marriage on-air via Fame Spots.
+In addition, the network carried programming such as Howcast and Christopher Coppola's Digivangelist Show.
+Also on the network were new TV versions of Web series including GeekBeat.TV, Koldcast, and Rooftop Media.
+The network also had interactive programs including Say Yes & Marry Me, which offered viewers the opportunity to propose marriage on-air via Fame Spots.
 Re-purposed programming from Revision3 was removed from the network after that provider's sale to Discovery Communications in 2012.

-One of the creators of Youtoo TV is producer Mark Burnett, through his own social media project, by content marketing studio VIMBY.
+One of the creators of Youtoo TV was producer Mark Burnett, through his own social media project, by content marketing studio VIMBY.

-It was reported in September 2014 that Youtoo TV had acquired America One, its network of terrestrial (mostly low-power) affiliates, and most of its remaining, non-sports programming.
+It was reported in September 2014 that Youtoo TV had acquired America One, its network of terrestrial (mostly low-power) affiliates, and most of its remaining non-sports programming.
 (Prior to this, only one terrestrial affiliate, WBQP-CD, carried Youtoo over the air.)
 The merger was finalized in the spring of 2015, with the resulting network becoming "Youtoo America".
 Over the course of late 2019 and early 2020, it began using the shortened branding of YTA, presumably due to confusion with YouTube and its similarly named YouTube TV streaming service, and channel drift away from the 2011 social television model.

+Invincible Entertainment Corp.
+Acquisition

+On October 5, 2022, Invincible Entertainment Corp., then operating as Invincible Entertainment Partners, acquired YTA.
+The company reoriented the network toward its nostalgia roots, adopting a Cold War-era aesthetic and dropped the "Youtoo" name, creating the backronym Your Television America to fit the YTA initials.